Bandidos gang members charged with drug, gun offenses

-One member of the Bandidos motorcycle gang was arrested on drug charges and more than 30 traffic citations were issued to other gang members on Thursday in Rapid City, according to police.
+One member of the Bandidos motorcycle club was arrested on drug charges and more than 30 traffic citations were issued to other gang members on Thursday in Rapid City, according to police.

 The motorcyclists were stopped by law enforcement around 4:10 p.m. in the area of I-190 and Omaha Street, according to a new release from the Rapid City Police Department.
 Citations were issued for following too closely, possession of marijuana, and possession of a concealed firearm on a motorcycle.